Different Philosophies

 - Basic subscriber management: Limited profiles and segmentation.

-- Self-hosting overhead: You manage infrastructure if self-hosting.
+- Self-hosting overhead: You manage infrastructure, updates, and deliverability.

 - Community support: Less direct support than commercial SaaS.